Tottenham Hotspur boss Roberto de Zerbi shrugs off criticism of win over weakened Aston Villa

 De Zerbi confirmed goalkeeper Guglielmo Vicario remains sidelined after hernia surgery, with striker Solanke unlikely to recover from a hamstring injury in time to face Leeds.

-Meanwhile, victory for Leeds would guarantee their top-flight status, though they could already be safe if other results go their way.
+Meanwhile, victory for Leeds would guarantee their top-flight status, although they could already be safe if other results go their way.

 Leeds attacker Noah Okafor, who has four goals and an assist in the last four league matches, hailed manager Daniel Farke, telling the BBC on May 7: “He is a top coach and a top guy.
 He knows exactly what he wants from the players – that’s why I feel so comfortable.”
 AFP